 WGST 352 - Successful completion

-Students in this course will explore child development across various contexts with particular emphasis on broadening students' perspectives beyond normative development in white, middle class environments.
-Contexts explored will include poverty and homelessness, racial discrimination, diverse family contexts (e.g., divorce, parents who are homosexual), foster care and adoption, violent/war stricken environments, and cross-cultural child-rearing practices.
+Students in this course explore child development across various contexts with particular emphasis on broadening students' perspectives beyond normative development in white, middle class environments.
+Contexts explored include poverty and homelessness, racial discrimination, diverse family contexts (e.g., divorce, parents who are homosexual), foster care and adoption, violent/war stricken environments, and cross-cultural child-rearing practices.
 May include a service-learning component.

-Since the Viet Nam war, our culture has become increasingly familiar with the terms 'trauma' and 'posttraumatic stress disorder' (PTSD).
+Since the Viet Nam war, our culture has become increasingly familiar with the terms 'trauma' and 'post-traumatic stress disorder' (PTSD).
 But what is trauma, exactly, and what are its effects?
 Is the nature of the trauma (type, duration) related to its impact?
 As a discipline, what do we know about the onset, duration and prognosis of PTSD?
 What do we know about the experience of PTSD?
 This course addresses these questions and considers both intrapersonal (biological and cognitive) and interpersonal dimensions of trauma.

 The Core Integration Seminar (CIS) engages the Year Four Question: “Imagining the possible: What is our role in the world?” by offering students a culminating seminar experience in which students integrate the principles of Jesuit education, prior components of the Core, and their disciplinary expertise.
 Each section of the course will focus on a problem or issue raised by the contemporary world that encourages integration, collaboration, and problem solving.
 The topic for each section of the course will be proposed and developed by each faculty member in a way that clearly connects to the Jesuit Mission, to multiple disciplinary perspectives, and to our students’ future role in the world.

 What should people do?
 What do people actually do?
-In this course we will investigate how and why the answers to these two questions are sometimes different.
-We will utilize theories in social psychology and behavioral economics to gain a better understanding of why human beings often diverge from "rational" decision making processes and what consequences this has for individuals, groups, and society as a whole.
+In this course we investigate how and why the answers to these two questions are sometimes different.
+We utilize theories in social psychology and behavioral economics to gain a better understanding of why human beings often diverge from "rational" decision making processes and what consequences this has for individuals, groups, and society as a whole.

 Service learning course.
-We examine the social constructions of poverty and wealth and their outcomes (perceived as well as measured) on well-being.
+We examine the social constructions of poverty and wealth and their outcomes (perceived, as well as measured) on well-being.
 Through our readings and students' connections to those living in poverty in Spokane we develop an understanding of the obstacles and hardships that accompanies those living in poverty.

 Emphasis on the theoretical aspects of psychological testing for test administration, construction, and evaluation.
 Either PSYC 460 or PSYC 462 (but not both) will count toward Psychology major and minor requirements.